 The QIO is a group of practicing doctors and other health care experts paid by the federal government to check and improve the care given to Medicare patients.
-To learn more about the QIO, refer to Section H2 of this chapter, or Chapter 2 Section D of your Member Handbook.
+To learn more about the QIO, refer to Section G2 of this chapter, or Chapter 2 of this Member Handbook.